elfry2/sispp/README.md

 # SISPP
 Sistem Informasi Sumbangan Pembinaan Pendidikan.
 Written in Laravel 10.

-## About the questionable architecture and UX design decisions
-I have to comply with whatever the analyst came up with.

 ## Installation
 1. Create a database
 2. Copy the ```.env.example``` file and rename it to ```.env```